Do You Need a Lawyer to Sue an Employer for Unpaid Wages?

 However, even if your employer makes less than that in annual sales, it is still covered by the FLSA and is still required to pay overtime if it is part of interstate commerce, which means it conducts business between other states.

 Lastly, if the employer you work for is even smaller than that and isn’t covered by the FLSA, there is a chance that it is covered by your state’s overtime law.
-In this case, you can contact your state labor department for questions or contact our team of overtime lawyers Los Angeles.
+In this case, you can contact your state labor department for questions or a legal professional that is well-versed in handling overtime disputes.

 Who is Exempt From Receiving Overtime Pay?